I. Media Content Generation and Publication

 - For more information, visit JB Systems or call (503) 348-1342

-John is the founder and CEO of JB Systems Media, a high tech engineering and media company.
-Formerly, he was the VP, chief content officer for Extensionmedia, which included brands such as Chip Design, Solid State Technology, RF-Microwave Systems, and others.
+John is the founder and CEO of JB Systems Media, a high tech engineering, education and media company.
+He also serves as the editor and new business developer for the Reliability, Maintainability, and Supportability Partnership (RMSP) – a Washington D.C. based systems engineering firm.
+Formerly, John was the VP, chief content officer for Extensionmedia, which included brands such as Chip Design, Solid State Technology, RF-Microwave Systems, and others.
 Also, he was the senior editor for Penton’s Wireless Systems Design magazine and, before that, an associate editor for the IEEE I&M magazine.
 He has co-authored several books on systems engineering, RF design and automotive hardware-software integration for Wiley, Elsevier and SAE, respectively.
 John has over 23 years of systems engineering hardware-software experience in the electronics industry—including work at the DoD, within the semiconductor private sector, and at software start-up companies.
 He remains an affiliate professor of graduate-level systems engineering at Portland State University.
 Mr. Blyler holds a BS in engineering physics from Oregon State University, as well as an MSEE from California State University, Northridge.